-- 10 Deadline for purchasing doctoral regalia for May 2014 Commencement. - 17 Last day for submission of the Record of Oral Examination form to Graduate School for dissertation/thesis candidates for May 2014 Commencement. - 26 Last day for electronic submission of the departmentally defended and approved copy of the dissertation/thesis to the Graduate School for May 2014 Commencement.. - 27 Last day to satisfy the graduate foreign language requirement and report the results to the Graduate School.
-Refer to www.baylor.edu/MFL for details. - 31-Last day on which a student may drop a class for the semester. - 31-Last day on which a student may withdraw from the University for the semester. - March 31-April 17 Summer and Fall 2014 Early Registration through Bearweb (tentative dates).
-April
+- 6-Deadline for purchasing doctoral regalia for May 2015 Commencement. - 7-15 Spring Break. - 16 Last day for submission of the Record of Oral Examination form to Graduate School for dissertation/thesis candidates for May 2015 Commencement. - 25-Last day for electronic submission of the departmentally defended and approved copy of the dissertation/thesis to the Graduate School for May 2015 Commencement. - 26 Last day to satisfy the graduate foreign language requirement and report the results to the Graduate School.
+Refer to www.baylor.edu/MLC for details. - 30-Last day on which a student may drop a class for the semester. - 30-Last day on which a student may withdraw from the University for the

+March 30-April April